About our Master of Science in Marine Sciences

 Satisfactory Academic Progress

-To remain in the MS: Marine Sciences program, the student's cumulative graduate GPA must be a minimum of 3.0.
+To remain in the M.S. in Marine Sciences program, the student's cumulative graduate GPA must be a minimum of 3.0.
 A student whose GPA falls below 3.0 or who receives a grade below B- in any course taken for graduate credit will be placed on academic probation.

 Program Completion Timeline

 Students have a maximum of five years to complete the graduation requirements.
 After two academic years (fall and spring terms), students who have completed their coursework but are still completing their theses are required to enroll in a thesis continuation credit per semester to remain in the program.

 A graduate student whose grade point average (GPA) for any semester falls below 3.0, or whose cumulative grade point average is below 3.0, or who receives a class grade below a B- for any class taken for graduate credit is automatically placed on probation.
 A student placed on academic probation will be granted one fall or spring semester to raise his/her cumulative GPA to 3.0 or above, will be required to achieve a minimum GPA of 3.0 for the semester, and cannot receive a second class grade below B-.
-The Department of Marine Sciences and the Dean of the College of Arts and Sciences will consider for dismissal any student who fails to meet these criteria.
+The School of Marine Programs and the dean of the College of Arts and Sciences will consider for dismissal any student who fails to meet these criteria.